Are your children 11-19 years old?

 - The flu is very contagious.
 It is an infection of the nose, throat, and lungs.
 It is caused by a virus.

 - The flu can cause mild to severe illness.
 In rare cases, it can even cause death.

 - Most people will recover from the flu in less than two weeks.
 Some will develop complications such as, pneumonia, bronchitis and sinus and ear infections.

 - Flu vaccine is recommended each year for everyone 6 months and older.
-For details, see the second page of this publication.
+For further details, see information under Vaccines.

 - Meningococcal disease is caused by bacteria.